What is a base year in a lease (and why is it so important to understand)?

 In the base (i.e. first) year of a lease, the landlord typically predetermines the operating expenses of a building, like council rates and insurance, as well as cleaning and maintenance of common areas.
 The building operating expenses are set based on the tenant’s occupancy share of the premises.

-However, from the second year on wards, tenants are required to pay a proportional increase of any building expenses, based on their occupancy share of the premises.
+However, from the second year onwards, tenants are required to pay a proportional increase of any building expenses.
+This is based on their occupancy share of the premises.